srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 ```
 Here, you can see the process status, listening address, tokens, host ID, data center and rack name of the current node.

-Check the token distribution of the node using the following command
+Check the token distribution of the node using the following command:
 ```
 nodetool ring
 ```